ethereum/EIPs/EIPS/eip-wallet_get_address_book.md

 Address books for wallets are becoming a standard feature, greatly improving usability, while maintaining user ownership on this data.

-There is no standardized way for a dApp to leverage this information, with the user's permission.
-We propose a JSON-RPC method that dApps can use to retrieve strictly the information that they need, in order to process the request.
+There is no standardized way for a dApp to leverage this information, with the user's permission. dApps can use the `wallet_getAddressBook` JSON-RPC method to retrieve strictly the information that they need, in order to process the request.

 The current proposal will avoid duplication of effort - dApps will not need to ask the user to create another address book with them.
 And it also protects the user's privacy, while increasing usability.